doganai/Google-vs-Microsoft/README.md

 ### What is this repository for? ###

-* Feature Extraction From Microft and Apple stock data
+* Feature Extraction From Microsoft and Apple stock data
 * 1.0

 ### How do I get set up? ###